Inquiry and Connection process in bluetooth – bluez tutorial in c

 What This Post Covers

 Before two Bluetooth Classic devices can exchange data, three things must happen in order: discovery (inquiry), connection (paging), and eventually disconnection.
-Each step maps to specific HCI commands and LMP messages exchanged between the host, the local controller, and the remote controller.
+Each step maps to specific HCI commands and LMP messages exchanged between the host, local controller, and remote controller.

 Key Terms in This Post